sqlmapproject/sqlmap/Usage.md

 It is possible to specify the maximum number of retries when the HTTP(S) connection timeouts.
 By default it retries up to **three times**.

+### Randomly change value for given parameter(s)

+Option: `--randomize`

+It is possible to specify parameter names whose values you want to be randomly changed during each request.
+Length and type are being kept according to provided original values.

 ### Filtering targets from provided proxy log using regular expression

 Option: `--scope`